History of Canadian animation: 1990s-2000s

-In 1997, Teletoon (along with its French-language counterpart Télétoon) was established as Canada's first dedicated animation television channel whose broadcast licence agreement stipulated at least one original animated television series a season.
+In 1997, Teletoon (a bilingual service with separate French-language and English-language feeds) was established as Canada's first dedicated animation television channel whose broadcast licence agreement stipulated at least one original animated television series a season.
+The O Canada anthology series helped introduce American viewers to the works of the National Film Board.

 Companies such as Montreal's Toon Boom and Toronto's Alias Research/Wavefront Technologies and Side Effects Software have not only helped to define international technical standards, but have assumed a leadership role within the computer software industry.
 Toon Boom's "Harmony", Alias/Wavefront's "Maya" and Side Effects Software's "Houdini" are leading animation software packages used in many animated features and special effects.
 From shows as simple as The Simpsons (Harmony), South Park (Maya) and Angela Anaconda (Houdini) to special effects as fantastic and complex as those seen in the Harry Potter films (both software packages) and more.

+In September 2000, Corus Entertainment acquired Nelvana for $540 million, complementing its children's television networks, YTV and Treehouse TV.

+Flash cartoons, which were originally released on the web, began making their way to television; such as March Entertainment's Chilly Beach (2003-2006), on the CBC, as well as Ocnus Productions' Kevin Spencer (1999-2005) and Smiley Guy Studios' Odd Job Jack (2003-2007) on the Comedy Network; also joined by the puppetry show Puppets Who Kill (2002-2006), which had similarly started as an independent one-man live theatre show.
+After three seasons, Chilly Beach expanded to include two feature films.

+In a similar vein, the CGI science fiction comedy show Tripping the Rift aired between 2004 and 2007 on Space and Teletoon.
+It was animated by Heavy Metal 2000 producer CinéGroupe, after starting out as web shorts.
+The Happy Tree Friends television series (2006) aired on G4 was animated by Canadian studio Fatkat, and based on the earlier web series of the same name.
+Queer Duck: The Movie (2006) was a Canadian-British-American co-production based on the web series by Mike Reiss, with similar humour also present in the series Rick & Steve: The Happiest Gay Couple in All the World (2007-2009).